-- 1 can Pillsbury Grands Refrigerated Cinnamon Rolls with Cream Cheese Icing
+- 1 8 count can Pillsbury Grands Refrigerated Cinnamon Rolls with Cream Cheese Icing

 Icing for Cinnamon Roll Waffles

-- 1 pkg. cream cheese icing from the can of cinnamon rolls
+- 1 packet icing from the can of refrigerated cinnamon rolls

-- toffee bits, for topping waffles (or finely chop up a Score candy bar)
+- 1/3 cup toffee bits, for topping waffles (or finely chop up a Score or Heath candy bar)

-- Close waffle maker and cook the cinnamon rolls for 2-3 minutes or until lightly browned and cooked throughout; carefully remove each one to a cooling rack.
-Repeat with remaining cinnamon rolls.
+- Close waffle maker; cook the cinnamon rolls for 2-3 minutes or until lightly browned and cooked throughout.
+Carefully remove each cinnamon roll to a platter; repeat with remaining cinnamon rolls.